robindrost/docs-1/docs/web-sdk.md

 The ES `module` bundle is targetted at modern browsers and tools supporting `ES2019`.

-The UMD `main` bundle (as used by unpkg [CDN](#cdn)) supports the last 2 major versions of the following browsers:

-Chrome, Safari, Edge, Firefox, Android Chrome, Samsung Internet
+The UMD `main` bundle (as used by unpkg [CDN](#cdn)) supports iOS/iPadOS Safari v12 and up and the last 2 major versions of: Chrome, Safari, Edge, Firefox, Android Chrome and Samsung Internet.

-And iOS/iPadOS Safari v12 and up.

 ## Installation